Brighton - Liverpool: How to watch, start time, odds, prediction

 Brighton – Liverpool team news

 Brighton won’t have dangerous fullback Tariq Lamptey after his sending-off against Aston Villa, while Florin Andone and Alexis Mac Allister are out.
-We’re waiting to hear an update from Seagulls boss Graham Potter on Adam Lallana, Davy Propper, Leandro Trossard, Jose Izquierdo, and Christian Walton.
+Adam Lallana and Leandro Trossard are fit for the bench but Davy Propper, Jose Izquierdo, and Christian Walton are out.

-Liverpool is without Joe Gomez and Virgil van Dijk for the long-term, and both Thiago Alcantara and Trent Alexander-Arnold won’t be available Saturday.
-Those stars are joined by Alex Oxlade-Chamberlain, Jordan Henderson, Naby Keita, and Xherdan Shaqiri in the treatment room.
+Jordan Henderson is back on the bench as Liverpool continues to deal with injury problems.
+The Reds are without Joe Gomez and Virgil van Dijk for the long-term, and both Thiago Alcantara and Trent Alexander-Arnold won’t be available Saturday.
+Those stars are joined by Alex Oxlade-Chamberlain, Naby Keita, and Xherdan Shaqiri in the treatment room.
 Woof.

 Odds and ends (full odds provided by our partner, PointsBet)